shashwatest/pinger/README.md

 # ShashBot - WhatsApp & Telegram Personal Assistant

-An intelligent personal assistant named ShashBot that runs locally with AI-powered auto-categorization, smart notifications, and multi-stage reminders across WhatsApp and Telegram platforms.
+An intelligent personal assistant named ShashBot (can be changed to whatever you wish) that runs locally with AI-powered auto-categorization, smart notifications, and multi-stage reminders across WhatsApp and Telegram platforms.
 Features both cloud-based (Gemini) and local (Ollama) AI processing options.

 ## Setup